MrPowers/neapowers/content/investing/jeremy-siegel.md

 He's thinking of 3-5% inflation for a few years.
 He's not predicting super high inflation, but inflation that's much higher than what we've seen for a long time.

 In the last financial crisis, most of the money created by the Fed ended up as excess reserves at financial institutions and was not lent to businesses/consumers.
-Today's money is doing directly to the pockets of consumers and businesses (stimulus, grants, payroll protection).
+Today's money is going directly to the pockets of consumers and businesses (stimulus, grants, payroll protection).

 This powerful monetary stimulus will cause strong spending and higher inflation this year.

-The Fed wants to run this economy HOT.
+The Fed wants to run this economy hot.

 Stocks tend to do well in moderate inflation environment, especially those that are leveraged.